polyphony-chat/docs/docs/Protocol Specifications/core.md

 All challenge strings and their responses created in the context of account migration must be made public to ensure that a chain of trust can be maintained.
-A third party should be able to verify that the challenge string which authorized the ownership change of an accounts' data was signed by the correct private key.
+A third party should be able to verify that the challenge string, which authorized the ownership change of an accounts' data was signed by the correct private key.

 Implementations and protocol extensions should carefully consider the extent of messages that can be